Prague Castle

 The Great South Tower

-Ascend the Great South Tower for a breathtaking panoramic view of Prague.
+Ascend the St. Vitus Cathedral tower to catch breathtaking panoramic views of Prague.
 Climb the winding staircase, and your efforts will be rewarded with a sweeping vista of the city's rooftops, spires, and the majestic Vltava River.
 This bird's-eye view will leave you in awe of Prague's architectural splendor.

 The Golden Portal